-The PATH Center is the internationally acclaimed HIV/AIDS center of The Brooklyn Hospital Center.
+The PATH Center is the acclaimed HIV/AIDS center of The Brooklyn Hospital Center.

-PATH provides a one-stop location with state-of-the-art HIV medical and psychosocial care for adults, children, teens and families.
+PATH provides a one-stop location with state-of-the-art HIV medical and psychosocial care for adults, children, adolescents, and families.
 The number one priority at the PATH Center is ensuring the highest quality of care for HIV positive patients in a welcoming and caring environment.

 PATH medical and psychosocial staff members carefully assess each patient and develop an individualized care plan that matches the patient’s medical, emotional and social needs.